andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-two.md

 ![Authorization Server sends the End-User back to the Client with an Authorization Code](/roll-your-own/auth-code-flow-5.png)

 Once we have successfully authenticated with our Authentication Server, it is going to want to send us our Authorization Code - we will exchange this later for identity and access tokens, and optionally a refresh token too.
+We will start at the OpenID Connect specification

 ```
 3.1.2.5.
 Successful Authentication Response